wrobell/geocoon/doc/usage.rst

 Vectorized Data Access
 ----------------------
-The need for custom GIS data frames and GIS series pays off with vectorized access to GIS data and vectorized GIS methods.
+The purpose of GIS series classes is to provide vectorized access to attributes and vectorized method calls - the attributes and methods mimic Shapely geometries API.

 To access point `x` coordinate::